Effective: January 1, 2021

 8. COOKIE NOTICE AND "DO NOT TRACK" REQUESTS

 In accordance with the California Online Privacy Protection Act (CalOPPA), we want to inform you about our “Do Not Track” (“DNT”) request policy.
 DNT is a feature that some web browsers offer to allow users to send signals to websites so that no information about their browser session will be shared.
 You may enable your web browser to send our website a DNT request, but your browsing and user experience may be degraded.
-You can learn more about how DNT works here: https://www.eff.org/issues/do-not-track
+Sometimes, DNT does not work even when enabled.
+You can learn more about DNT here: https://www.eff.org/issues/do-not-track

 9. CHILDREN'S DATA

-In accordance with the Children's Online Privacy Protection Act ("COPPA") and other state laws, our website and associated services are not marketed to children under sixteen (16) years of age and we do not intentionally collect information from children.
+In accordance with the Children's Online Privacy Protection Act ("COPPA") and other state laws, our website and associated services are not marketed to children under eighteen (18) years of age and we do not intentionally collect information from children.
 We encourage parents and guardians to take appropriate steps to ensure the safety and privacy of their children online.

 10. INFORMATION SECURITY

-We work hard to protect our systems from harm and to safeguard the confidentiality, integrity, and availability of personal information.
-Our efforts include utilizing strong encryption and leveraging physical, technical, and administrative controls to prevent the unauthorized access to and disclosure of personal information.
-However, it would be naïve to assume that any amount of diligence could prevent every conceivable risk to your personal data.
+We have taken certain measures to protect our systems from harm and safeguard the confidentiality, integrity, and availability of personal information.
+Our efforts include utilizing strong encryption, complex passwords, and leveraging physical, technical, and administrative controls to prevent the unauthorized access and disclosure of personal information.
+Nonetheless, it is conceivable that risks to your personal data still exists.
 We encourage all users to exercise caution when interacting with our website and services, just as they would any other website.

 If any personal information we possess is the subject of a data breach and your personal data is implicated according to any U.S. state or federal law that may apply, then we will take such action, as such law or laws may require.